-Heating and hot wa ter
+Heating and hot water

 Repair category 1

-Notes I am advised by the seller, the central heating boiler was replaced approximately 5 years ago.
-I am unable to confirm if any warranties remain.
+Notes The central heating boiler appears to have been installed circa 2014.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.